Steve Dance: Career

 In 2002, a new formula came to light and after winning the V6 Championship three times in a row he was after a fresh new challenge.
 Dance had a test drive around Brands Hatch in a Truck and he enjoyed the experience so much that he got himself a Truck and started competing in the Championship whilst also racing in the V6.

-The season was a learning curve for him and the Team and they gained valuable information into the running of the Truck and although it was only their first season, they came 7th overall.
+The season was a learning curve for Dance and the Team and they gained valuable information into the running of the Truck and although it was only their first season, they came seventh overall.
 After such a great start, he decided to leave the V6 Championship and concentrate on the Pickup Trucks.
 The team decided on a name for them: Draft Racing, a colour scheme for the Pickup, a logo and all of the team clothes.
 They chose a brand new engine builder and decided to start from scratch and do things right, this proved a sensible idea as after all of the effort and support he won the title in 2003.

 The team decided to experiment with the truck in 2004 after winning the championship to take the series on further.
 They learned new things, good and bad and finished the season in fourth place.
 The 2005 season brought new faces and new styles of racing into the formula which upped the tempo of the racing and it made the drivers want to push their trucks further.
 Again, he finished the season in fourth position, but did not give up.
 The truck was the best it had ever been but it still wasn't good enough.
 So during the off season, the truck was taken to different tracks and to its engine builder for progress work and the team was in a positive frame of mind for the 2006 Season.
 In 2010, he claimed his third championship title after fending off Pete Stevens by 68 points, and became the second driver to have won the championship three times, the other driver being Gavin Seager.
 At the 2011 season finale, he won the championship a record fourth time, and went on to win his fifth championship in 2012.